Game of Oars: Dubuque Dragon Boat Festival a fierce, friendly competition

 The waters of the mighty Mississippi River typically are filled with boaters on any given weekend during the summer.

-But this morning, dragon boats were among those racing through waves during the 32nd annual Dubuque Dragon Boat Festival.
+But Saturday morning, dragon boats were among those racing through waves during the 32nd annual Dubuque Dragon Boat Festival.

 The event, held at Miller Riverview Park & Campground, brings together people of all abilities, ages and experience levels to compete and enjoy a fun, family-friendly weekend.

-Today's races were time trials to determine placement in the final races that will take place throughout the day Sunday.
+Saturday’s races were time trials to determine placement in the final races that will take place throughout the day today.

 Racers include local teams from the tri-state area and elsewhere in the United States.
 There even is one team from Canada participating.